-The CSB liaison and support coordinator shall participate in the development and updating of the discharge plan, including attending and participating in treatment team meetings, discharge planning meetings, and other related meetings.
-Immediately upon notification of need including conducting psychological testing and assessments as needed.
-The state hospital shall serve as a consultant to the DD case manager as needed. psychological testing and assessment shall be completed within 21 calendar days of referral The CSB shall contact and send referrals to potential providers, and assist in coordinating assessments with these providers.
-The CSB shall assist in scheduling tours/visits At admission and ongoing The state hospital shall assist with coordinating assessments with potential providers.
-The state hospital shall facilitate tours/visits with potential providers for the individual and/or the individual's surrogate decision with potential providers for the individual and/or the individual's surrogate decision maker.
-The CSB shall locate and secure needed specialists who will support the individual in the community at discharge.
-At the time that an individual is rated a discharge ready level 2 maker.
-Note: When requested referrals or assessments are not completed in a timely manner, the state hospital director shall contact the CSB Executive Director to resolve delays in the referral and assessment process.
-At the time that the individual is rated a discharge ready level 2 If required, the CSB shall facilitate the transfer of case management responsibilities to the receiving CSB according to the Transferring Support Coordination/DD Waiver Slots policy.
-Ongoing Ongoing The CSB shall request an emergency DD waiver slot if the individual is determined to be eligible for waiver, prior to requesting DAP funding.
-Prior to discharge If it is anticipated that an individual with a DD diagnosis is going to require transitional According to timelines set forth
+The CSB liaison and support coordinator shall including conducting psychological testing and psychological participate in the development and updating of Immediately upon assessments as needed. testing and the discharge plan, including attending and notification of need assessment shall be participating in treatment team meetings, The state hospital shall serve as a consultant to completed within discharge planning meetings, and other related the DD case manager as needed.
+21 calendar days of meetings.
+6 referral At admission and The state hospital shall assist with coordinating The CSB shall contact and send referrals to ongoing assessments with potential providers. potential providers, and assist in coordinating assessments with these providers.
+The state hospital shall facilitate tours/visits ····· ····· ···· ···· ····· ···· with potential providers for the individual The CSB shall assist in scheduling tours/visits and/or the individual's surrogate decision with potential providers for the individual maker. and/or the individual's surrogate decision At the time that the maker.
+At the time that an Note: When requested referrals or assessments individual is rated indici. individual is rated are not completed in a timely manner, the state a discharge ready The CSB shall locate and secure needed a discharge ready hospital director shall contact the CSB level 2 specialists who will support the individual in the level 2 Executive Director to resolve delays in the 101012 community at discharge.
+101012 referral and assessment process. community at alsonarge. referrar and assessment process.
+Ongoing If required, the CSB shall facilitate the transfer Ongoing of case management responsibilities to the Ongoing receiving CSB according to the Transferring Ongoing Support Coordination/DD Waiver Slots policy.
+Support Coordination/DD waiver Stots poncy.
+The CSB shall request an emergency DD waiver slot if the individual is determined to be eligible for waiver, prior to requesting DAP Prior to discharge funding.
+Prior to asscharge Tunung.
+If it is anticipated that an individual with a DD diagnosis is going to require transitional According to diagnosis is going to require transitional 8 timelines set forth